Donate Now!

 Terminations / Suspension / Revocation

-Trusted relationships with educational partners are based on an honour system that presumes that all applications are submitted with full disclosure and to the best of the applicant’s ability.
-Approval of applications may be terminated, revoked or suspended, should it be determined that information or events were withheld or misrepresented and / or that the applicant failed to comply with CEPD accreditation policies and procedures.
+Trusted relationships with educational partners are based on an honour system that presumes that all activities are submitted for review with full disclosure and to the best of the planning committee’s ability.
+Accreditation/Certification of activities may be terminated, revoked or suspended, should it be determined that information or events were withheld or misrepresented and / or that the applicant failed to comply with CFPC/RCPSC/CACME accreditation policies and procedures.

-In order to apply for reinstatement, the suspended applicant must be able to demonstrate correction of any areas of concern and the ability to adhere to the required programming standards.
+In order to apply for reinstatement, the planning committee must be able to demonstrate correction of any areas of concern and the ability to adhere to the required administrative, educaitonal and ethical standards.

 CEPD Office Contacts

-Should you have any questions related to the development of your program, please contact:
+Should you have any questions related to the development of your activity, please contact:

 Julie Colquhoun, Accreditation Coordinator